The Big Brawl

-The film is set primarily in Chicago, Illinois in the 1930s (although it was shot in Texas) and follows Chan's character, a Chinese American martial artist, as he single-handedly takes on the Mafia.
-The film featured an appearance from Lenny Montana, who had famously played Luca Brasi in The Godfather.
+The film is set primarily in Chicago, Illinois in the 1930s (although it was shot in Texas) and follows Chan's character, a Chinese American martial artist, as he single-handedly takes on the Mafia, leading to a no-holds-barred street fighting tournament that culminates in a battle royale survival brawl.

 While a moderate success in North America and Hong Kong, The Big Brawl was a box office disappointment as it performed below expectations in these markets, though it went on to have more success in other Asian and European markets.
 The film's disappointing performance in North America, however, led to Chan being advised to try supporting roles such as the Chinese racing car driver in The Cannonball Run.
 Chan later made another attempt to break into the American market with 1985's The Protector, which performed worse than this film.
 It was not until 1995 with Rumble in the Bronx that a Chan film showcasing his signature humor and stunt-work was a major hit in American theaters.

 Plot

-Set in Chicago in the 1930s, Jerry Kwan (Jackie Chan) leads a very easy-going life with his girlfriend, Nancy (Kristine DeBell), and his family.
+In 1930s Chicago, Chinese immigrant Jerry Kwan leads a very easy-going life with his white girlfriend, Nancy, and his family.
 His father owns a restaurant, and one day, he is threatened by the mob to pay a part of his profits.
 As the mob exits, Jerry enters the scene and rushes out the door to catch up with them.
-He answers back by taking them on and eventually catches the eye of the mob for his unique and talented fighting abilities.
-In effect, he is forced to join the Battle Creek Brawl fight in Texas.
+He answers back by taking them on and eventually catches the eye of the mob for his unique fighting skills, learned from his eccentric chiropractor uncle Herbert.
+Mobster boss Dominici has been looking for a fighter to defeat his rival Morgan's champion, Billy Kiss - whose trademark "Kiss of Death" finishing move is to kiss his opponents while killing them with a crushing bear hug.

+Dominici's gang kidnaps Jerry's brother's fiancée to coerce Jerry into fighting for them in the Battle Creek Brawl, a no-rules, all-in street fighting tournament in Texas.
 The mob promises to return his brother's fiancée and give him the prize money as long as Jerry wins the tournament.
-He gets help from his uncle, a kung-fu teacher, to train him for the Battle Creek Brawl.
-They focus on Jerry's speed and agility as he must fight very tough opponents, one of them including Billy Kiss (H.B.
-Haggerty), the big, bulky, unbeatable winner from previous battles who kisses his opponents after they are defeated.
+After a failed rescue attempt, Uncle Herbert trains Jerry, concentrating on speed and agility as he must fight much larger and stronger opponents.
+Jerry, Herbert and Nancy travel to Battle Creek and, after surviving a massive battle royale elimination round and then winning a series of single combats, Jerry ultimately wins the Brawl by defeating Billy Kiss.
+The mob returns the kidnapped fiancée and all ends happily.